Jaclyn Smith: Early life

 Smith was born in Houston, Texas, the daughter of Margaret Ellen (née Hartsfield) and Jack Smith (born Jacob Kupferschmidt), a dentist.
 She graduated from Mirabeau B. Lamar High School in 1964.
 She majored in psychology and drama at Trinity University (Texas) in San Antonio but completed only a year.
 Instead, she moved to New York and joined the Balanchine School of American Ballet.

 Career

 Early career

 Smith's career aspirations shifted to modeling and acting as she found work in television commercials and print ads, including one for Listerine mouthwash.
-In 1966, she auditioned for the role of Victoria Winters on the ABC daytime series Dark Shadows, but was not hired.
-The role went instead to Alexandra Moltke.
+In 1966, she auditioned for the role of Victoria Winters on the ABC daytime series Dark Shadows, which was being recast, but was not hired.
+The role went instead to Betsy Durkin, who replaced Alexandra Moltke.

 First appearing uncredited in Goodbye, Columbus (1969), Smith had a noticeable role in The Adventurers (1970), in which she played a journalist.
 Both movies were filmed in 1968.
-Smith followed these up with guest spots on shows like The Partridge Family, McCloud, Switch and The Rookies.
+Smith followed these with guest spots on shows like The Partridge Family, McCloud, Switch and The Rookies.
 She landed a job as a "Breck girl" for Breck Shampoo in 1971, and a few years later joined Farrah Fawcett as a spokesmodel for Wella Balsam shampoo.
 She was in the made-for-television movies Probe (1972) and Bootleggers (1974).